CharvitZalavadiya/NodeJS/README.md

     - JavaScript Object Notation
     - A data interchange format commonly used with web servers

-- To enter watch mode hit the command "node --watch filename"
+-- To enter watch mode hit the command "node --watch filename"\
-- Watch mode is the new feature from node in that when there is a change in your file then it automatically runs the file you need not to have press the run file button
+-- Watch mode is the new feature from node in that when there is a change in your file then it automatically runs the file you need not to have press the run file button\
-- To exit watch mode hit the command "ctrl + c"
+-- To exit watch mode hit the command "ctrl + c"\

 # 18 : Built-in Modules

-- Modules that Node.js ships with
+-- Modules that Node.js ships with\
-- Also referred to as core modules
+-- Also referred to as core modules\
-- Import the module before you can use it
+-- Import the module before you can use it\
   • path
   • events
   • fs